 A is for….Alternative

 Recent studies are buzzing about cannabidiol (CBD) as a natural alternative to prescription drugs to relieve pain, anxiety, and other chronic ailments.
-The hoopla is all about the discovery that a signaling system exists in the body designed to receive cannabis called the Endogenous Cannabinoid System, also known as the Endocannabinoid System or the ECS.
-There are two receptors in this system:
+CBD has been restricted from research in the US, so trials need to prove these anecdotal reports and studies.
+What we do know is CBD works with the the Endocannabinoid System that regulates pain, memory, mood, inflammation, appetite, and more in our body.
+There are two primary receptors in this system:

-CB2 receptors: CBD interacts more with CB2 receptors that are more abundant in the stomach and peripheral organs where they regulate symptoms of anxiety, nausea, inflammation, and even control immunity.
+CB2 receptors: CB2 receptors that are more abundant in the stomach and peripheral organs where they regulate symptoms of anxiety, nausea, inflammation, and even control immunity.

 BC... is for BC

-2737 BC to be exact.
-This was the first known use of cannabis as therapeutic medicine in the eastern world.
-The western world adopted medical cannabis practices as recently as the 19th century, but he honeymoon didn’t last long.
+Evidence of cannabis as medicine in the eastern world date as far back at 11th century BC.
+The western world adopted medical cannabis practices as recently as the 17th century CE, but he honeymoon didn’t last long.
 In the 20th century, industrial hemp got some bad press from companies in competing timber industries, pharmaceutical companies, and propaganda like reefer madness.
-The negative rhetoric surrounding cannabis has only become louder in the last century.

 C… is for Cannabis

-But the times they are changin’ and the 2014 Farm Bill cracked open the door for CBD to be sold because it qualifies as industrial hemp by the USDA and DEA when there is less than .3% THC present.
-According to Hemp Supporter, The 2018 Farm Bill was supposed to swing open the door for CBD sales, but looks like it will be pushed to 2019 after being held up in the lame-duck session.
-Lame ducks - that's about right.
-But progress is still being made.
-The DEA moved the marijuana derived drug, Epidiolex to from schedule I to schedule V allowing CBD to be researched for the first time in decades, and his research leads us to today where the halls of Washington and public opinion will decide its fate.
-That is, once the DEA and FDA can get on the same page about CBD.
+But the times they are changin’ and the 2014 Farm Bill cracked open the door for Hemp CBD oil to be sold because it qualifies as industrial hemp by the USDA and DEA because there is less than .3% THC present.
+The DEA moved the marijuana derived drug, Epidiolex to from schedule I to schedule V allowing CBD to be researched for the first time in decades, and his research leads us to today where CBD's fate will be decided within the halls of Washington.

 B is for Benefits

-The rhetoric surrounding cannabis is only recently subsided from a previous fever pitch as natural medicine, and is slowly being revisited by a new generation of farmers and medical professionals.
-Some believe CBD is a healthy alternative to prescription drugs and everyone agrees that hemp is a productive crop for farmers and the economy.
-Unfortunately, because Cannabis has been the enemy for so long, and the legality surrounding the plant has been quite restrictive, little research has been done.
-Lead research is showing positive results that CBD has medicinal benefits and is safe, however, the lack of breadth and depth in that research makes the benefits unproven to some professionals and consumers.
+CBD is viewed as a healthy alternative to prescription drugs by most and everyone agrees that hemp is a productive crop for farmers and the economy.
+Unfortunately, little research has been done because laws prevented that research.
+Today, we are seeing positive study results that CBD has medicinal benefits and is safe, however, the lack of breadth and depth in that research makes the benefits unproven to some professionals and consumers.
 In fact, it almost seems for every article that champions CBD, the next says it’s no more than a placebo.
 Sometimes the contradictory statements fall within the same website (thanks, WebMD...)

 D is for Decisions

 The future looks bright for CBD, but the number one thing consumers can do is educate themselves on the true health benefits of this incredible compound.
-Look at the facts and try to avoid being influenced by the inaccurate perception that cannabis has little benefit to ourselves and society.
+Look at the facts and try to decide for yourself.